kimbagira/website/README.md

 ## AUTHOR

-kimbagira sylvie
+*kimbagira sylvie

 ## DESCRIPTION

-you have to enter your name  and click on submit,after submiting you will get the username,profilephoto,repository,repositoryname,description,Date.
+*you have to enter your name  and click on submit,after submiting you will get the username,profilephoto,repository,repositoryname,description,Date.

 ## SETUP/REQUIREMENTS

-you should clone to get  my code
+*you should clone to get  my code

 ## BDD

 behaviour

-go to the webpage,enter your name
+*go to the webpage,enter your name

+input